GSA/site-scanning-documentation/about/project-management/proposals/agency-bureau-list.md

 ## Analysis of Options

+- OMB is the leading candidate.
+  - It's list of agencies is very good, though it uses the following in the agency slot in ways that are problematic:  District of Columbia, International Assistance Programs, Judicial Branch, Legislative Branch, and Other Defense Civil Programs.
+Also, oddly, it gives bureaus to FDIC and GSA similarly to how it does departments but not other agencies.
+Reasonable solutions to these would be to remove the DC fields; remove the FDIC and GSA bureaus, and promote from bureau to agency the entries under International Assistance Programs, Judicial Branch, Legislative Branch, and Other Defense Civil Programs.
+  - Departments have bureaus in a way that usually looks good.
+The exceptions to this though are Defense and Energy, which skimp in a way that is doesn't fit as well.
+- NARA is a strong competitor.
+  - It's generally very good and handles Departments very well, including Defense and Energy.
+The following hold Agency slots and the entitites therein would be best promoted from the Bureau to Agency fields: Boards Commissions and Committees, Independant Agencies, Judicial Branch, Legislative Branch, Legislative Commission, and Wholly-owned Government Corporation.
+  - There's a small number of obscure agencies that aren't included, but that's okay.
+  - In a few cases, they add some extras (like United States or U.S.) but not too often or really more than any other dataset.
+- OPM is the third main competitor.
+  - Includes a nice extra layer by describing independent agencies as large, medium, or small and also staff sizes.
+  - Includes many more bureaus within departments than other sources do.
+  - Promotes Army, Navy, and Air Force to their own Departments with Bureaus.
+  - Assigns Bureaus to many agencies in a way that the other datasets do not.
+  - Includes abbreviations in the name fields.
+  - Adds some extras (like United States or U.S.).
+  - In a number of cases, severely abbreviates the agency name instead of listing it out.

 |  Source | Type  | Notes | Advantages  |  Disadvantages |
 |  --- | ---  | --- | ---  |  --- |